pavan-445/pavan-445/README.md

 ## 👨‍💻 About Me

-I'm **Pavan Kumar Medevelli**, a **Software Engineer** with **5+ years** of experience designing and building scalable backend systems, cloud-native applications, and AI/ML powered products.
+I'm **Pavan Kumar Medevelli**, a **Software Engineer** with **5+ years** of experience designing and building scalable frontend & backend systems, cloud-native applications, and AI/ML powered products.
 I enjoy turning complex problems into clean, efficient, production-ready solutions.

 Beyond writing code, I enjoy sharing what I learn with the developer community.